 All limited companies - including dormant companies - must file annual accounts at Companies House.

 Annual accounts must usually be delivered to Companies House within 9 months of a company's ARD for a private company, and 6 months for a public company.
 However, if a company's first accounts cover a period longer that 12 months, the maximum time allowed is 22 months from the date of incorporation.
+The types of accounts filed depends on factors:

 Accounts must be filed even if the company has remained dormant never traded.